felis/USB_Host_Shield_2.0/README.md

 I still have not figured out how to turn rumble on and off and set the color of the light, but hopefully I will figure that out soon.

-Also the gyro, accelerometer and touchpad values are still only available via USB at the moment.

 Before you can use the PS4 controller via Bluetooth you will need to pair with it.

 Simply create the PS4BT instance like so: ```PS4BT PS4(&Btd, PAIR);``` and then hold down the PS and Share button at the same time, the PS4 controller will then start to blink rapidly indicating that it is in paring mode.